Agile Tasks Breakdown

 Your business is growing and most of your clients come from organic web traffic.
 Respectively, this channel has a higher business value.
 However, you have relatively low levels of organic traffic to your website.
 Therefore you want to increase the number of organic users who come to your website, but you can do this in many different ways.

-So increasing organic website traffic is your Agile theme or project.
+So increasing organic website traffic is your Agile initiative/theme.
 Now you have to break it down and make it actionable.

-These are the building blocks of the upper mentioned projects/themes.
+These are the building blocks of the upper mentioned initiatives/themes.
 They should be more specific and measurable, so you can see what’s their contribution to the main goal.

-In the previous paragraphs, we gave an example with organic website traffic, which is the main theme/project.
-Now, let’s break it down to two epics/initiatives that are:
+In the previous paragraphs, we gave an example with organic website traffic, which is the main initiative.
+Now, let’s break it down to two epics/projects that are: